ooici/ion-functions/README.md

 This will run all tests in the ion-functions repository.
 The **-v** flag denotes verbose output (the name of each test prints as it runs).
 For more *nose* options, refer to the [nose documentation](https://nose.readthedocs.org/en/latest/man.html)

+# Running C-Extension Unit Tests

+From the *ion-functions* directory, run the following command:

+    make

+This will compile the C-extension unit tests.
+To run the tests:

+    extensions/test

+You should see something of the like:

+    test_spike_simple... ok
+    test_spike_l simple... ok
+    test_spike_long... ok

 #Libraries Currently Included
 * [Numpy](http://www.scipy.org/Tentative_NumPy_Tutorial) – array manipulation
     * import numpy as np